informatics-isi-edu/chisel/README.md

 ```

 In general, you should _avoid assigning catalog model objects to local
 variables_.
-The model objects will not be updated following a catalog model
+The model objects may be invalidated following a catalog model
-mutation and future operations on them are likely to fail.
+mutation and, if so, future operations on them will raise an exception.

-### Begin a catalog evolution block
+### Begin a catalog evolution context

-Catalog model evolution operations are performed in a block of statements that
+Catalog model evolution operations _may_ be performed in a block of statements that
-are only performed after exiting the block.
+are only processed after exiting the block.

 ```python
 with catalog.evolve():